Complex and Adaptive Dynamical Systems: A Primer: Deterministic Evolution

-\underline{\bf Linear-chain model}\\ The model so defined has consequently the structure of a linear chain. $k=0$ being the starting point of the chain.
+\end{itemize} \runinhead{{The} Linear Chain Model} The model so defined {consequently has the structure} of a linear chain. $k=0$ being the starting point of the chain.

-We have two parameters: $u$, which measures the mutation rate and $\sigma$ that measures the strength of the selection.
-Remembering that the fitness $W({\bf s})$ is proportional to the number of offsprings, see Eq.\ (\ref{evolution_tower}), we then find
+We have two parameters: $u$, which measures the mutation rate and $\sigma$, {which} measures the strength of the selection.
+Remembering that the fitness $W({\bf s})$ is proportional to the number of {offspring}, see Eq.~(\ref{evolution_tower}), we then find

 where $\langle W\rangle$ is the average fitness.
 These equations describe a linear chain model as illustrated in Fig.~\ref{evolution1_linear_chain}.
-The population of individuals with the optimal genome $x_0$ looses constantly members due to mutations.
-But it also has a higher number of offsprings than all other populations, due to its larger fitness.
+The population of individuals with the optimal genome $x_0$ constantly loses members due to mutations.
+But it also has a higher number of offspring than all other populations due to its larger fitness.

-\underline{\bf Stationary solution}\\ The average fitness of the population is given by
+\runinhead{Stationary Solution} The average fitness of the population is given by

 We look for the stationary distribution $\{x_k^*\}$.
 The equation for $x_0^*$ does not involve the $x_k^*$ with $k>0$:

 The solution is

 due to the normalization condition $x_0^*\le1$.
 For $u>\sigma$ the model becomes ill defined.
 The stationary solutions for the $x_k^*$ are for $k=1$